 If you think a child has been, is being or is at risk of being harmed, you can:

 If a child has been, or is at risk of being harmed, the Director of Child Protection Litigation can decide whether to make an application to the Childrens Court for a child protection order.
 When your child protection matter is heard in court, you, your child's other parent and your child (if old enough) can come to court to speak to the magistrate or you can have a lawyer represent you.
 Other people such as a family member or another significant person in the child's life may also be able to speak to the court or ask permission to be part of the proceedings.
 You should get legal advice before your matter goes to court.

-The Department of Communities, Child Safety and Disability Services (Child Safety) is responsible for investigating reports of alleged harm or risk of alleged harm to any child under 18.
+The Department of Child Safety, Youth and Women (Child Safety) is responsible for investigating reports of alleged harm or risk of alleged harm to any child under 18.

 Harm to a child is considered to be any detrimental effect of a significant nature on their physical, psychological or emotional wellbeing, caused by physical, psychological or emotional abuse or neglect, or sexual abuse or exploitation.